 Much debate centres upon the place of religion, particularly Catholicism, within modern Irish society.
 Claims and counter-claims are bandied about.
-Allow me to add to this heady Irish stew.
+Allow Rebel Voice to add to this heady Irish stew.

 There are striking similarities between Christianity, as countenanced by the Roman Catholic Church, and Communism as enacted within the former U.S.S.R.